 - enthusiastic about learning.

 If that describes you, we encourage you to apply/submit an expression of interest.

 - an Australian Citizen or Permanent Resident OR a New Zealand Citizen who has lived in Australia for more than 6 months, OR a visa holder with work rights on a pathway to permanent residency and not excluded from participation in government-funded training;

-- able to pass a basic literacy and numeracy assessment;
+- able to pass a language, literacy and numeracy assessment;

 - not already holding other relevant qualifications in early childhood or education;